Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Formula for the threshold field

-where $ - e^* \equiv - 2e/\beta$ is the elementary physical (not topological) charge of a soliton excitation~\cite{FN5}.
-We give two remarks on this result.
-One is that, when $\phi$ is a field for the charge sector in a spinful model (e.g. Fermi-Hubbard model), the formula~(\ref{eq:h_c}) is still hold, but the definition of $e^*$ is modified as $e^* = 2\sqrt{2}e/\beta$~\cite{FN5} because the vector potential is introduced as $\sqrt{2}h/\pi \int d\tau dx (\partial_\tau \phi)$ in Eq.~(\ref{eq:sine_Gordon_S_with_h}) in the case of the charge sector.
-The second is that this result gives a proof of a conjecture proposed by Nakamura and Hatano~\cite{Nakamura2006}, which states that the correlation length $\xi$ in a gapped many-body quantum system is related to $h_c$ as $h_c = n / \xi$ where $n$ is a constant~\cite{FN4}.
-Since the correlation length is given by $1/\xi=\Delta_0/(2v)$, we read off $n=e/e^*$ from Eq.~(\ref{eq:h_c}).
+where $ - e^* \equiv - 2e/\beta$ is the elementary physical (not topological) charge of a soliton excitation~\cite{FN5, FNF}.
+Note that this result provides a generic proof of a conjecture proposed by Nakamura and Hatano~\cite{Nakamura2006, FN4}.

 Before proceeding to the next task, we comment on this mapping from the asymmetric hopping model to the doped static insulator.
 This suggests that the dielectric breakdown has a dual theoretical description with an insulator-to-metal transition induced by doping.
 This is quite nontrivial because this mapping relates seemingly different kinds of metal-insulator transitions, one of which occurs in nonequilibrium, and the other occurs in equilibrium.
-Furthermore, it is also surprising that this mapping reduces the non-Hermitian problem to the Hermitian one.
-This reduction is closely related to the time-reversal symmetry of the original Hamiltonian [Eq.~(\ref{eq:lattice_model}) with $e^{\pm iaA} \rightarrow e^{\mp ah}$].
-This Hamiltonian is a non-Hermitian but real matrix and thus its eigenvalues must appear as complex-conjugate pairs.
-Therefore, the partition function $Z$ is real and the existence of the corresponding Hermitian model is allowed.
+Furthermore, it is surprising that this mapping reduces the non-Hermitian problem to the Hermitian one.
+Due to the time-reversal symmetry of the non-Hermitian Hamiltonian~\cite{FNJ}, the partition function $Z$ is real and the existence of the corresponding Hermitian model is allowed.